Prickly Gooseberry is a native woody shrub and is the most common wild gooseberry.

 Fruit: Fertilized flowers produce a 1/3 inch round fruit with scattered soft prickles, which are not an issue in eating the very edible fruit.
 Green immature fruit turns to a dull reddish color when ripe with the remains of the calyx still attached.

-Habitat: Prickly Gooseberry grows in rich soil in open woods, wood edges in full to partial sun.
+Habitat: Prickly Gooseberry grows in rich soil in open woods and wood edges in full to partial sun.
 It needs adequate moisture but does not like wet feet.
 These plants grow in many places in the Woodland Garden of Eloise Butler, including on the back path to the Upland Garden.

 Names: An older botanical name for this species is Grossularia cynosbati (L.) Mill.
 The genus Ribes is derived from the Syrian or Persian word ribas which means 'acid tasting'.
 The species name, cynosbati, is an old name for Dogberry - the alternate common name of this plant.
 Its derivation is obscure; however, cyno comes from the Greek kyon, meaning 'dog' and when things are referenced 'as a dog' it usually means, lowly, or inferior and hence we have the 'dogberry' - a berry inferior to other berries, which is what some southern cultures thought but this fruit is well thought-of today.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.